 After peaking in 2004, the National Institutes of Health (NIH) budget has declined every year in real terms, with only a 1.4% increase from 2009 to the present.
 Such limits have made it increasingly challenging for talented medical researchers to secure funding for their investigations.

-In this environment, it is even more impressive that Dr. Jacqueline S. Jeruss, MD, PhD, assistant professor of surgery at Northwestern University Feinberg School of Medicine, was awarded an NIH K22 Career Transition Award in 2010.
+In this environment, it is even more impressive that Dr. Jacqueline S. Jeruss, MD, PhD, while as an assistant professor of surgery at Northwestern University Feinberg School of Medicine, was awarded an NIH K22 Career Transition Award in 2010.

 Not only a testament to her research expertise and resourcefulness, Dr. Jeruss also credits the funding she received from the Lynn Sage Foundation for preparing her to earn this grant.
 The grant is valued at over $520,000 over three years.

-Named the inaugural Lynn Sage Scholar in 2007, Dr. Jeruss benefitted from the Foundation's program, "conceived as a means to respond to high priority recruitment and retention needs" at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
-By providing funding for bi-annual Lynn Sage Scholar awards, the Foundation helps young researchers gain momentum, building on their most promising discoveries to cultivate a steady stream of funding to sustain their ongoing investigations.
-This critical first step allows investigators to collect the initial data that ultimately results in their ability to compete successfully for larger, external grants from the NIH and other agencies.
+Named the inaugural Lynn Sage Scholar in 2007, Dr. Jeruss benefited from the Foundation's program, "conceived as a means to respond to high priority recruitment and retention needs" at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 Thanks to the "seed funding" provided by the Lynn Sage Foundation to Dr. Jeruss early in her career, she was an ideal candidate for this NIH funding.

 Dr. Virginia Kaklamani has been working to identifying patients at high risk for breast, ovarian and colon cancers based on their genetic background.
 Dr. Kaklamani has been looking at novel genes and individual risk based on changes in these genes and has been working on several genes and their relation to cancer risk, most notably TGF-beta and adiponectin.
 One change in TGF-beta has been shown to be associated with increased colon and breast cancer risk in individuals who carry it.
 Also adiponectin, which is also related to obesity and diabetes, has also been found to change breast and colon cancer risk.
 The result of this research will help identify correctly high risk patients and offer these individuals better preventative measures (such as oophorectomy) or better screening strategies such as colonoscopies, MRIs of breast and more frequent mammograms.